 Maxillofacial surgeons have completed an undergraduate degree as well as a doctoral study in dentistry.
 Then they must complete four to six years of advanced surgical training.
 They learn to treat a wide variety of treatment options for patients who have experienced facial trauma, dental misalignment, temporomandibular joint (TMJ) disorder, and other oral health issues that require surgery.

 Maxillofacial surgeons are also certified to administer all forms of sedation dentistry, including local to general anesthesia as well as nitrous oxide, oral conscious, and IV sedation.

 Issues Treated by an Oral Surgeon

-There are a number of issues a maxillofacial surgeon may treat.
+There are a number of issues an oral or maxillofacial surgeon may treat.
 These can include:

 Impacted Wisdom Teeth